HerciliaDiniz/take-shape/README.md

 # TakeShape

-TakeShape is a digital marketplace for designers and the artistic community in general (from beginners to the more experienced folks) to share some of their ideas with the general public.
+TakeShape is a digital marketplace for designers and the artistic community (from beginners to the more experienced folks) to share some of their ideas with the general public.

 It offers visitants the possibility to get to know them by their public profile, see their personal galleries and support their work by buying a version of their creation to apply to one of the items available on the website (currently mugs, but more to come).